 Services Provided for Qualified Applicants

-- Primary and preventive care services provided at the Public Health Clinic or by written referral.
+- Primary and preventive care services provided at the CHP or by written referral.

-- Laboratory and Radiology Services (Only those available at MRMC and PCMC with approved orders and documented medical necessity)
+- Laboratory and Radiology Services (Only those available at MRMC with approved orders and documented medical necessity)

 Medications must be on the hospital approved formulary.
 Coordination of providing prescription medications is performed through a third party prescription program.